Missional living: Distinctive Reasons for Missional Living

-Sent

-Jesus sent His disciples on a mission.
-The missional church defines itself in terms of its mission—being sent ones who take the gospel to and incarnate the gospel within a specific culture.
 "Jesus was the first apostle.
 He was sent by his Father.
 He, in turn, sent the Twelve.
 They went to people who would then take the gospel to the rest of the world.
 Whoever received it would understand that they, too, had been sent.
 With the gospel being what it is, the church as bearer of the gospel is bound to be apostolic."

-Cross
+Gospel

 Jesus Christ said that He came to earth to seek and to save that which was lost (Luke 19:10).
-He accomplished salvation through the cross.
-By dying on the cross, He paid the penalty for sin and satisfied God’s wrath.
-According to Scripture, without the cross, there is no salvation, no forgiveness, and no hope; because of the cross, there is eternal life.
-The mission and message of Jesus surround the cross.
+According to Scripture, without of Jesus’ death on the cross, and the resurrection, there is no salvation, no forgiveness, and no hope; because of the cross, there is eternal life.
 “For the word of the cross is to those who are perishing foolishness, but to us who are being saved it is the power of God” (1 Cor 1:18).